-WASHINGTON (CBSDC) - For one night, the Washington Wizards have a new addition to their lineup, signing 10-year-old Amaris Jackson of Washington, D.C. to a one-day contract on Saturday.
+WASHINGTON (CBSDC) – For one night, the Washington Wizards have a new addition to their lineup, having signed 10-year-old Amaris Jackson of Washington, D.C. to a one-day contract on Saturday.

 Jackson may be distinctly younger (and shorter) than her teammates, but what she lacks in age and height, she more than makes up for with fearlessness, determination, and a killer jump shot.